 Recipients also are required to ensure before entering into a covered contract that the potential contractor and its principals are not suspended, debarred, ineligible, or voluntarily excluded from participation in federally assisted transactions or procurements.
+This applies to any contract, regardless of tier, that is awarded by a contractor, subcontractor, supplier, consultant, or its agent or representative in any transaction, if the contract is to be funded or provided by the Department of Transportation.
 For each third party contract expected to equal or exceed \$25,000, recipients must verify that the bidder is not excluded or disqualified by:

-- Checking System for Award Management (SAM) Exclusions (at SAM.gov); or - Collecting a certification; or - Adding a clause or condition to the covered transaction
+- Checking System for Award Management (SAM) Exclusions (at SAM.gov); or - · Collecting a certification; or - Adding a clause or condition to the covered transaction